-It has a wide range of biological functions, including antioxidant and antimicrobial activities and is found to be very helpful in management of oxidative stress and aging-associated diseases.
+It has a wide range of biological functions, including antioxidant and antimicrobial activities and is found to be very helpful in the management of oxidative stress and ageing-associated diseases.

 It can be used as a natural remedy to regulate menstrual cycles.